Find Affordable College Courses

 3 Yearly Graduations

 The 19th most popular school in the country for construction management majors who are seeking their master's degree is University of Wisconsin - Stout.
-The average in-state tuition for full-time undergraduates is $7,014 per year, while in-state graduate students, on average, pay $7,298 per year.
-During the 2020-2021 academic year, 3 people received their master's degree in construction management from UW - Stout.
+Roughly 7,900 attend the school each year.
+The average in-state tuition for full-time undergraduates is $7,330 per year, while in-state graduate students, on average, pay $7,668 per year.
+During the most recent year for which we have data, 3 people received their master's degree in construction management from UW - Stout.
+Of these students, 15% were women and 46% were members of underrepresented racial-ethnic groups.
+University of Wisconsin - Stout construction management graduates who receive their master's degree go on to jobs earning a median salary of $92,827.

 Below are some popular majors that are similar to construction management that offer master’s degrees.